Vertical Federated Learning: Concepts, Advances and Challenges

 and updates its local model.
 This procedure iterates until convergence.

 To prevent privacy leakage from the intermediate results $H_{k}$ and gradients $\frac{\partial \ell}{\partial H_{k}}$, Crypto-based privacy-preserving techniques such as Homomorphic Encryption (HE) (denoted as $[[\cdot]]$), Secure Multi-Party Computation (MPC) and Trusted Execution Environment (TEE) can be introduced into the VFL protocol to protect the crucial information from inner and outside attackers.
-For example, instead of sending $H_{k}$, each party $k$ sends $[[H_{k}]]$ to the active party, who in turn sends $[[\frac{\partial \ell}{\partial H_{k}}]]$ back to each party.
-Other privacy-preserving techniques, such as Differential Privacy (DP) and Gradient Discretization (GD) can also be applied to enhance the privacy and security of the VFL system.
+For example, instead of sending $H_{k}$, each party $k$ sends $[[H_{k}]]$ to the active party, who in turn sends $[[\frac{\partial \ell}{\partial H_{k}}]]$ back to each party. {A third-party collaborator is often responsible for encryption and decryption.} Other privacy-preserving techniques, such as Differential Privacy (DP) and Gradient Discretization (GD) can also be applied to enhance the privacy and security of the VFL system.
 We provide detailed comparisons of these techniques in Sec. \ref{privacy}.